google/docsy-example/content/en/docs/Locations/Alcor/_index.md

 ## Geography

-            <div>Alcor, despite existing so close to the southern colder regions, is mostly tropical and covered in dense Jungles inhabitted by all manner of wild creatures.
-Disease and poison are a common issue for the inhabitants of this island to which has contributed towards them become skilled herbalists</div>
+            Alcor, despite existing so close to the southern colder regions, is mostly tropical and covered in dense Jungles inhabitted by all manner of wild creatures.
+Disease and poison are a common issue for the inhabitants of this island to which has contributed towards them become skilled herbalists

 ## Flora & Fauna

-            <div>All manner of creatures inhabit the continent, mostly a extensive variety of birds and reptiles which find a home in Alcor including the swamplands of Schera, the jungles of Virumaa and the holy sanctuary of the Himapan Forest.</div>
+            All manner of creatures inhabit the continent, mostly a extensive variety of birds and reptiles which find a home in Alcor including the swamplands of Schera, the jungles of Virumaa and the holy sanctuary of the Himapan Forest.

 ## Natural Resources

-            <div>Alcor is renound for it's poisons which brings assassins from all over the world of Solinia.
-It is also known for it's abundant supply of timber and white rock.</div>
+            Alcor is renound for it's poisons which brings assassins from all over the world of Solinia.
+It is also known for it's abundant supply of timber and white rock.